Oneida Football Club: Legacy

-The Boston rules developed by Oneida were also the code used in the first (of two) 1874 games between Harvard and McGill Universities, although the Harvard players left them behind after those series.
+The Boston game developed by Oneida gave rise to the code used in the first (of two) 1874 games between Harvard and McGill Universities, although the Harvard players left them behind after those series.

 The ball used in the Oneida match vs the English High and Boston Public Latin Schools combined in November 1863, was treasured by Captain Miller (along with his red handkerchief) for 49 years until in 1922 he presented them to the "Boston Society for the Preservation of New England Antiquities" (now Historic New England), putting them in its Museum, in the old Harrison Gray Otis House, on Cambridge Street, Boston.

 On November 7, 1923, a bronze plaque was unveiled in honor of Oneida's founder and captain, Gerrit Smith Miller, at the Noble and Greenough School.
 The date commemorated the 70th anniversary of the most prominent game won by Oneida.
 The plaque was inspired on Webb Ellis's dedication as the inventor of rugby football.
 During the ceremony, a cablegram by Rugby School of England congratulating Miller was received.

 Former Oneida player Winthrop S. Scudder wrote a history of the team named Gerrit Smith Miller: An Appreciation, published in 1924.
 It described the history of the Oneida FC through the life and career of its founder and captain Miller.

-On November 21, 1925, a stone monument was unveiled on Boston Common to honor the Boston boys.
+On November 21, 1925, surviving members of the club unveiled a stone monument on Boston Common.
 Its inscription reads: "On this field the Oneida Football Club of Boston, the first organized football club in the United States, played against all comers from 1862 to 1865.
 The Oneida goal was never crossed".
+The City of Boston gave permission to the elderly former club members to erect a monument to defend the role of Harvard in the creation of American football, in response to nationwide memorials for Walter Camp earlier that year.

+The Oneida football was for a long time on loan to the National Soccer Hall of Fame without specific agreement.
+In the 2000s, a concerned Bostonian wrote to Historic New England alerting them to the fact that the ball had never been returned.
+This concerned citizen also arranged for the Oneida monument in Boston Common to be changed back to its original football engraving, replacing the image of a soccer ball which had been placed there by the request of the National Soccer Hall of Fame.